-You can choose to save the backup on the hard drive, external hard drive, a network share, etc. without limitation.
+You can choose to save the backup on the hard drive, external hard drive, a network share, etc without limitation.

-6. Back to the System Backup screen and confirm the backup task.
+5. Back to the System Backup screen and confirm the backup task.
 If no problem, click Start Backup to add or run this scheduled backup.

 Note: Many backup options like email notification, encryption are available in Options.

 That’s all for how to fix the Windows Server backup schedule not running problem.
 Hope one of the solutions can help you.
-Or if you still cannot fix the problem, just have a try on AOMEI Backupper Server to run scheduled backup in Windows Server.
+Or if you still cannot fix the problem, just have a try Task Scheduler or AOMEI Backupper Server to run scheduled backup in Windows Server.

 And if you want to protect unlimited PCs and servers within your company, you may choose AOMEI Backupper Technician Plus.
 It offers unlimited billable technical services to clients.
 It also enables you to copy installation directory for portable version creation.